CiscoTestAutomation/pyats/docs/cli/pyats_validate.rst

 ^^^^^^^

 ``[file]``
     the input testbed yaml file.
+Can be a file path or a URL to a YAML file

 ``--connect``
     best-effort attempt to connect to each testbed device using